tsmp-falcon-platform/example-bundles-drift/README.md

 #### Create a controller

 Create a new controller using the newly loaded `bootstrap` bundle.
+The controller will come up with the pre-configured management jobs available.

-The jobs include:
+The management jobs include:

 - `casc-local-audit` - Will export the bundle, obfuscate any credentials, and commit any changes to the audit repo.
 - `casc-local-bootstrap` - Will bootstrap the current controller to the `bundle-profiles.yaml`.